“Baby, I’m your man.”

 So perfect an ending to tidy-up a good-enough six-months that I would have been able to reflect fondly on it for years; so perfect that it couldn’t have really been the end.
 If endings seem too emotionally charged, you end up going back to them.
 Things only truly die in cancer ravaged hospital beds- black and stinking, shit and piss.

 We saw each other until that look in her eyes was gone.
-This is reality- you drive a relationship into the ground trying to make it work, trying to play catch-up, and you go out counting the lights.
+That’s reality- you drive a relationship into the ground trying to make it work, trying to play catch-up, and you go out counting the lights.
 You realize it’s over two weeks too late, and your last memory of her is only coldness- all a big nothing, and you’d better get used to it.